GLOBAL MARKETS-Asian shares tread water, markets eye U.S. inflation signals - News Break

 SYDNEY, June 24 (Reuters) - Asian shares marked time on Thursday, with China nudging lower, while the U.S. dollar held below an 11-week high as investors reassessed U.S. Federal Reserve statements on inflation and looked to upcoming data for direction.

-In early European trades, the pan-region Euro Stoxx 50 futures were up 0.2%, German DAX futures were up 0.1% while FTSE futures were flat.
-U.S. stock futures, the S&P 500 e-minis, edged up 0.3%.

-MSCI’s broadest index of Asia-Pacific shares outside Japan was flat at 694.32 points, off a one-month trough of 685.12 touched earlier this week.
+MSCI’s broadest index of Asia-Pacific shares outside Japan rose 0.1% to 695.2 points, off a one-month trough of 685.12 touched earlier this week.

 On Wall Street, the Nasdaq closed at a record high on Wednesday, while other major U.S. indexes ended lower alongside European stocks.